jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

 ### 58 Criminal liability for misstatement in advertisement or registered prospectus
 (1) Subject to subsection (2) of this section, where an advertisement that includes any untrue statement is distributed,—commits an offence.
-  (a) The issuer of the securities referred to in the advertisement, if an individual; or (b) If the issuer of the securities is a body, every director thereof at the time the advertisement is distributed— (2) No person shall be convicted of an offence under subsection (1) of this section if the person proves either that the statement was immaterial or that he or she had reasonable grounds to believe, and did, up to the time of the distribution of the advertisement, believe that the statement was true.
+  (a) the issuer of the securities referred to in the advertisement, if an individual; or (b) if the issuer of the securities is a body, every director thereof at the time the advertisement is distributed— (2) No person shall be convicted of an offence under subsection (1) of this section if the person proves either that the statement was immaterial or that he or she had reasonable grounds to believe, and did, up to the time of the distribution of the advertisement, believe that the statement was true.
 (3) Subject to subsection (4) of this section, where a registered prospectus that includes an untrue statement is distributed, every person who signed the prospectus, or on whose behalf the registered prospectus was signed for the purposes of section 41(b) of this Act, commits an offence.
 (4) No person shall be convicted of an offence under subsection (3) of this section if the person proves either that the statement was immaterial or that he or she had reasonable grounds to believe, and did, up to the time of the distribution of the prospectus, believe that the statement was true.